jonmmar/maram-cc-site/influences.md

 Philosopher Jean-Paul Sartre declared that we are “condemned to be free”, not because we are unshackled, but because we cannot escape consequence.
 The Stoics taught that true freedom is found in aligning with what endures, not in resisting what constrains.
 The Bhagavad Gita counsels that liberation is not detachment from action, but action performed with integrity and without self-attachment.
 The Mosaic concept of covenant frames freedom not as license, but as responsibility in relationship.

 ## Anil Seth
-Philosopher and neuroscientist Anil Seth describes this as a form of controlled hallucination, not because it’s false, but because perception, selfhood, and even reality are shaped by internal models.
+Philosopher and neuroscientist Anil Seth describes the sense of self as a form of controlled hallucination, not because it’s false, but because perception, selfhood, and even reality are shaped by internal models.
 Your sense of being a self isn’t an illusion.
 It’s a well-trained prediction, a structure that hasn’t yet been invalidated by experience.

 ## Claude Shannon
-Then came the twist.
 In the 20th century, Claude Shannon, building the foundations of information theory, defined entropy again, this time as a measure of uncertainty in a message.
 It was mathematically identical to Boltzmann’s version.
 What began as a thermodynamic quantity reappeared as a theory of knowledge and communication.

 ## Karl Sims
 In the 1990s, Karl Sims evolved virtual creatures in simulated physics environments.
 These entities had no nervous systems, no drives—just morphology and adaptation.
 Yet they swam, walked, and even fought.
 They were not conscious.
 But they persisted, responded, and influenced.
 They shaped their digital world.

 ## Daniel Stern
-In scientific research, much more complex systems have shown us where these structural tendencies can lead.
 In neuroscience, the concept of a minimal self refers to the most basic sense of “I am”, a pre-linguistic, pre-reflective sense of agency and ownership.
 Developmental scientists like Daniel Stern and Jean Piaget observed that even very young infants track their own limbs and distinguish sensations caused by their own actions from those caused by the external world.

 ## Max Tegmark
-And this is not fringe theory.
-It is what happens when we follow the equations to their limits.
 The standard model of particle physics, successful though it is, leaves gaping holes: Why these constants?
 Why this symmetry breaking?
 Why matter at all?
 In response, theorists like Stephen Wolfram and Max Tegmark have proposed that reality might be pure computation, or even pure math.
 The physical world, they suggest, is just one way structure can echo into persistence.

 ## Josh Tenenbaum
 Cognitive scientist Josh Tenenbaum has explored how we do this.
 He argues that the mind doesn’t just notice patterns, it builds generative models: internal structures that can explain what has happened and predict what might come next.
 These models are probabilistic.
 They handle uncertainty.
 And they allow humans to generalize from very few examples, sometimes just one, far beyond what traditional logic would permit.